NetSuite refines focus on SMBs facing growth challenges

-Cloud technology and the increasing pace of globalization allow small and mid-size businesses to scale faster than ever, but also puts them in a bind.
+Cloud technology and the increasing pace of globalisation allow small and mid-size businesses to scale faster than ever, but also puts them in a bind.
 How do they take advantage of opportunities to grow when they have limited resources?

 At its annual SuiteWorld event, in Las Vegas this week, NetSuite is offering some answers.

 The SaaS ERP company is, among other things, bringing on software partners with expertise in global tax regimes, offering a planning and budgeting service, adding analytics tools for its product family, enhancing its line of SuiteSuccess preconfigured, vertical-market cloud applications, and coming out with new APIs.

 In the wake of its 2016, $9.3 billion acquisition by Oracle, NetSuite has refined its focus on targeting fast-growing, vertical-market SMBs, which it defines as companies with between $1 million and $200 million in revenue.

-NetSuite faces growth-related challenges of its own as, fueled by Oracle’s resources, it has grown by about 30 percent since the acquisition, now serving approximately 16,000 customers.
+NetSuite faces growth-related challenges of its own as, fuelled by Oracle’s resources, it has grown by about 30 percent since the acquisition, now serving approximately 16,000 customers.

 The company has to figure out which parts of Oracle's vast software portfolio make sense to adopt for its own customers, how to expand its own product line and offer rapidly expanding customers what they need without forcing them to change how they buy and use business applications.

 There are also growing expectations for NetSuite to expand its software partner ecosystem.

 "While Oracle has helped NetSuite grow incredibly fast, I don't think they have as robust a third-party marketplace that some of the other vendors have," said Brent Leary, co-founder of consultancy CRM Essentials.

-Salesforce.com is a prime example of a SaaS vendor with a robust third-party ecosystem, but Leary notes that the scope of NetSuite's product line and its midmarket focus put the company in competition with a variety of vendors, from smaller midmarket ecommerce providers like Magento and Shopify to large ERP players like SAP and Microsoft.
+Salesforce.com is a prime example of a SaaS vendor with a robust third-party ecosystem, but Leary notes that the scope of NetSuite's product line and its mid-market focus put the company in competition with a variety of vendors, from smaller mid-market ecommerce providers like Magento and Shopify to large ERP players like SAP and Microsoft.

-NetSuite zeroes in on midmarket
+NetSuite zeroes in on mid-market

 While growth has brought new challenges, the Oracle acquisition has helped NetSuite more narrowly target its core customer base, says company founder Evan Goldberg, now executive vice president of the Oracle NetSuite global business unit.

 "We were going after a lot of different targets, trying to attack the enterprise, trying to continue to do well down-market and that's a real challenge," Goldberg said in an interview ahead of SuiteWorld.

 "Now Oracle has us really directed at these fast-growing mid-size companies and the vast chasm between packaged software solutions or really low-end services like QuickBooks and big enterprise ERP systems."

 The opportunities for mid-size companies come with problems, Goldberg pointed out.
 "Companies are going global faster than ever before and have gotten more complex than before so it's this kind of double whammy for them — they have to do it all sooner, when they have fewer resources, and it's more complicated than ever," Goldberg said.